Office (305) 278-4464

 DAY 7 SAN PEDRO/CALAMA / SANTIAGO-

 Transfer to bus station for transfer to airport.
 Arrive in Santiago and connect with your international flight or continue your vacation in beautiful Chile.
+Optionals available to visit Easter Island, Torres del Paine or any other destination in Chile.
 (B)

-SEE EXTENSION TO UYUNI "Salt Lake" at the end of this itinerary
+SEE EXTENSION TO UYUNI (Bolivia) "Salt Lake" at the end of this itinerary

 Plus local airfare Santiago-Calama-Santiago about $300-380 per person